 top of page

-Wondering how to make your dog behave well on a leash?
-“Leash training” is a challenging exercise yet one of the most rewarding pieces of training your pup can learn once he/she gets the hang of it.
+Wondering how to help your dog behave well on a leash?
+“Leash training” is a challenging exercise yet one of the most rewarding pieces of training your pup can learn once they get the hang of it.
 You’ll have a much more enjoyable time while out on your adventures and your pup will even thank you for it!

 Why Dogs Pull on the Leash